GatorIncubator/gatorgrouper/docs/pull_request_template.md

 Also include any other relevant information that is useful for this pull request.

-Fixes Issue #:
+Fixes #IssueNumber:

-## Type of change
+## Type of Change

-Please descirbe the pull request as one of the following:
+Please describe the pull request as one of the following:

 - [ ] Bug fix
 - [ ] Breaking change